London boroughs: Former authorities

-Name and boundary changes
+Boundary changes

-The Local Government Act 1972 provided a mechanism for the name of a London borough and its council to be changed.
-This was used by the London Borough of Hammersmith (changed to Hammersmith and Fulham) on 1 April 1979 and the London Borough of Barking (changed to Barking and Dagenham) on 1 January 1980.
-Borough names formed by combining two locality names had been discouraged when the boroughs were created.

 The London boroughs were created by combining whole existing units of local government and it was realised that this might provide arbitrary boundaries in some places.
 The London Government Act 1963 provided a mechanism for communities on the edge of Greater London to petition for transfer from London boroughs to a neighbouring county district.
 This was used in 1969 in the transfers of Knockholt in Bromley to Kent, and of Farleigh and Hooley in Croydon to Surrey.
-The Act also provided for transfers between London boroughs and neighbouring counties where there was consensus for the change between all the relevant local authorities.
+The act also provided for transfers between London boroughs and neighbouring counties where there was consensus for the change between all the relevant local authorities.
 This provision was used to exchange two islands on the River Thames between Richmond upon Thames and Surrey.
-(See List of Greater London boundary changes.)

 The Local Government Boundary Commission for England was established by the Local Government Act 1972 to review periodically the boundaries of Greater London and the London boroughs.
 The first review of boundaries commenced on 1 April 1987 and reported in 1992.
 Following the review a series of relatively minor adjustments were made to borough boundaries, for example uniting the whole of the Becontree estate in Barking and Dagenham.
 The commission noted that many of its recommendations were strongly opposed and were not implemented.
 The boundary of the City of London with adjacent boroughs was adjusted to remove some anomalies.

-The London boroughs were incorporated using the provisions of the Municipal Corporations Act 1882.
-In the London boroughs the legal entity is not the council, as elsewhere in the country, but the inhabitants incorporated as a legal entity by royal charter (a process abolished elsewhere in England and Wales under the Local Government Act 1972).
-Thus, a London authority's official legal title is "The Mayor and Burgesses of the London Borough of X" (or "The Lord Mayor and Citizens of the City of Westminster").

-Greater London Authority
+Londonwide authorities

+Between 1965 and 1986 the boroughs were part of a two-tier system of government and shared power with the Greater London Council (GLC).
+The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the London borough councils responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
+Several London borough councils and the GLC were involved in the rate-capping rebellion of 1985.
+On 1 April 1986 the GLC was abolished and the borough councils gained responsibility for some services that had been provided by the Greater London Council, such as waste disposal.
+ILEA continued to exist as an ad hoc authority.
+In 1990 it was abolished and the Inner London borough councils also became local education authorities.
 In 2000 the Greater London Authority was created, comprising the Mayor of London and the London Assembly.
 As a strategic authority, it absorbed only limited powers, such as major highways and planning strategy, from the borough councils.

 London borough councils

+The London boroughs are administered by London borough councils (LBCs).
+They are a form of unitary authority.
+They are the principal local authorities in London and are municipal corporations.
+(Note: The Municipal Corporations Act 1882 applies to London boroughs by a provision of the London Government Act 1963.)
+The legal entity is not the council, as elsewhere in the country, but the inhabitants incorporated by royal charter.
+(Note: A process abolished elsewhere in England and Wales under the Local Government Act 1972.)